 Tapiwa Matsinde, author, curator, content creator, consultant

 I am British-born, of Zimbabwean descent, raised and educated in both countries.
-I’m an author, curator, content creator, and educator passionate about design, creativity, culture, and branding.
+I’m an author, storyteller, curator, and brand consultant passionate about design, creativity, culture, and branding.

 I am privileged to be a part of what I call the golden era of contemporary African design, a time when we are witnessing a continent-wide, collective, creative reawakening that has resulted in a glorious outpouring of creative expression.